 Users must create a free account (or link an existing JSTOR account) for access and to download images.

-ArtStor is migrating to the JSTOR platform.
-The ArtStor platform will be retired on August 1, 2024.
-Images are already available on JSTOR and additional functionality is coming.
+ArtStor has migrated to the JSTOR platform.
+The ArtStor platform is retired as of August 1, 2024.

 A digital library of nearly one million images in the areas of art, architecture, the humanities, and social sciences for research and pedagogical purposes.